Kotlin/kotlin-spec/docs/kotlin.core/overload-resolution.md

 #### Description

-Determining function applicability for a specific call is a [type constraint][Type constraints] problem.
+Determining function applicability for a specific call is a [type constraint][Kotlin type constraints] problem.
 First, for every non-lambda argument of the function supplied in the call, type inference is performed.
 Lambda arguments are excluded, as their type inference needs the results of overload resolution to finish.